 - Find the Best Oaxaca Itinerary & Awesome Things to Do in Oaxaca City

 General Oaxaca Travel Tips

-Oaxaca is one of the 32 states found in Mexico and Oaxaca State is divided into 8 very diverse regions.
+Oaxaca is one of the 32 states found in Mexico.
+Within Oaxaca, the state is divided into 8 very diverse regions.
 Oaxaca de Juárez is the largest city within the state and is located in the Valles Centrales region.
-Be mindful, Oaxaca City sits at an elevation of 5,102 ft.
+Be mindful, the elevation of Oaxaca City is 5,102 ft.

 The other seven regions include the Sierra Norte (North), Sierra Sur (South), and the incredible Costa region along the Pacific Ocean.
-To the north of Chiapas State is the unique Istmo region.
-La Mixteca region boasts incredible hiking, untouched nature, and was the birthplace of the Mixtec culture.
-The regions of Cañada and Papaloapan, share a border with neighboring State to the north, Veracruz.
+North of Chiapas State is the unique Istmo region.
+The Mixteca region boasts incredible hiking, and untouched nature, and was believed to be the birthplace of the Mixtec culture.
+The regions of Cañada and Papaloapan, share a border with the neighboring State to the north, Veracruz.

 Mexico uses the pesos as a currency.